Keeley-Hammond/site-v2/blog/pages/articles/2017-06-26-this-week/index.md

 ---
-title: Happy Monday
+title: This Week (June 26)
 date: "2017-06-26T22:40:32.169Z"
 layout: post
 path: "/this-week-june-26/"
 category: "thisweek"
 description: "Happy Monday!
-I just got back from a nice week with the family; visiting my parents, brothers, sister and dog."
+I just got back from a nice week with the family; visiting my parents, brothers, sister and dog.
+It was a balmy 80* in Akron, and being greeted by 100+* weather here in PDX was far from welcome."
 ---

 Happy Monday!
-I just got back from a nice week with the family; visiting my parents, brothers, sister and dog.
+I just got back from a nice week with the family, visiting my parents, brothers, sister and dog.

 It was a balmy 80* in Akron, and being greeted by 100+* weather here in PDX was far from welcome.
 Fortunately, Dave and I took a trip to Cape Falcon on the coast, and got away from the heat for a bit.